Car Insurance 2026: 25 Proven Ways to Save Thousands (Compare Quotes & Rates)

 United States: State-Regulated, Tort/No-Fault Hybrid

-Canada: Public vs. Private Split by Province
+Canada: Public vs Private Insurance by Province

-Australia: CTP + Comprehensive Split
+Australia: CTP + Comprehensive Insurance Model

-| Market | Mandatory Cover | Typical Minimum Limits | Credit Score Used? | Claim System |
+| Market | Mandatory Coverage Type | Typical Minimum Limits | Credit Score Used for Pricing? | Claims System |

 |---|---|---|---|---|

-| US | Liability (BI/PD); PIP in no-fault states | Varies by state (e.g., 25/50/25 common) | Yes — in 47 states (banned in CA, HI, MA) | Tort or No-Fault by state |
+| US | Liability (BI/PD); PIP in no-fault states | Varies by state (e.g., 25/50/25 common) | Yes — used in most states (except CA, HI, MA) | Tort or No-Fault (state-based) |

-| UK | Third-party liability minimum | Unlimited for injury; £1.2M property | No — not used for pricing | Tort (at-fault) |
+| UK | Third-party liability (mandatory) | Unlimited injury; ~£1.2M property damage | No — not used | Tort (at-fault) |

-| Canada | Third-party liability + accident benefits | C$200K minimum (most carry C$1M+) | No — not permitted for auto insurance | Tort or No-Fault by province |
+| Canada | Liability + accident benefits | C$200K minimum (most choose C$1M+) | No — prohibited | Tort or No-Fault (province-based) |

-| Australia | CTP (bodily injury only) | Unlimited injury liability (most states) | No — not used for pricing | Tort (at-fault, with state CTP schemes) |
+| Australia | CTP (injury only) | Unlimited injury liability (most states) | No — not used | Tort (state CTP systems) |

 Find Your Personalised Car Insurance Quote